relentless95/Flights_scraping_searcher/README.md

 Each of them can be used separately.
 Please, read the 'requirements' file to know, what packages, classes and files you need for each step.

+#### Important!!!
+All files should be located in the same folder.
+We recommend you to download a whole folder instead of separate files.

 ### Step One:
 * Web Scraping